The Day Lasts More Than a Hundred Years: Subplot summary

 Shortly after learning the news of Kazangap's death, Yedigei observes a rocket launching from the launch site north of the Boranly-Burranyi junction.
 Launches, though infrequent, are not unusual to Yedigei, but this one in particular is because he had no prior knowledge of it.
 Generally, such occasions heralded pompous celebration, but this one had not.

 This launch, and the circumstances surrounding it, have been kept secret from the public, and an American launch from Nevada occurs at the same time.
 Both are destined for the joint Soviet-American space station, Parity, currently orbiting the Earth.
 There were already two cosmonauts on board the Parity space station before the launch; however, they had mysteriously curtailed all contact with the aircraft carrier Convention, afloat between San Francisco and Vladivostok, which serves as a base of operations for the Soviets and Americans.

 Once they arrive, the two cosmonauts sent to Parity discover that their predecessors have disappeared completely.
 Before leaving, they left a note stating that they had made contact with intelligent life from the planet Lesnaya Grud'.
 Together, they decided to keep their findings private out of fear for the political turmoil that might occur.
 The inhabitants of Lesnaya Grud' had traveled to Parity and transported the two cosmonauts to their home planet.
 From there, the cosmonauts send a transmission back to Parity describing the planet.
 It has a much larger population than Earth, nobody has any concept of war, and there is an established and functional world government.
 Furthermore, Lesnaya Grud' suffers from the problem of "internal withering," where portions of the planet turn to uninhabitable desert.
 Although this problem will not be critical for many millions of years, the inhabitants of Lesnaya Grud' are already trying to decide what to do about it and how to possibly fix it.

 In response to the cosmonauts' actions, the officials on Convention decide to prohibit them from ever returning to Earth.
 Moreover, they all vow never to mention what took place.
 In order to ensure their decision, the Americans and Soviets threaten to destroy any foreign spacecraft that comes into Earth's orbit, and both nations launch missile-equipped satellites to secure their threat.
 The aircraft carrier Convention is then handed over to neutral Finland, and the operation is shut down.

 Characters

-Burannyi Yedigei
+Yedigei "Burannyi" Zhangeldin

 Yedigei is the main protagonist.
 He is a railway worker on the Sarozek who was once a soldier in the second World War and before that, a fisherman on the Aral Sea.
 It is he who undertakes the responsibility for Kazangap's burial and most of the story is told from his perspective.